OpenMDAO/POEMs/POEM_096.md

 There are three motivativing cases for the addition of this functionality.

 **1. Finding root cause of misconfigured optimizations/checking if problem is feasible**
 Many optimization runs fail to converge.
 When the reason for this is an incorrect partial or poor scaling, there are many tools available to help debug this.
-In other instances where there are many user configuration options avaialble, it is more common that the user may have simply select a configuration for which no feasible solution space exists.
+In other instances where there are many user configuration options are avaialble, it is more common that the user may have simply select a configuration for which no feasible solution space exists.
 Some optimizers are better than others at alerting the user to this, however the standard optimizer that ships with OpenMDAO (scipy optimize SLSQP) does not communicate this very effectively.

 Take the following example problem.
 There are two constraints that conflict with each other and one that is completely feasible.